dynamsoft-docs/barcode-reader-docs-js/programming/javascript/release-notes/js-9.md

 #### Fixed

-- Fixed an issue where TypeScript 5 cannot locate the declaration file when importing packages.
+- Fixed an issue where TypeScript 5 cannot locate the declaration file when importing package.

 #### Improved